 Every Woman Counts is an annual fundraising event for Healthy Birth Day, Inc. the nonprofit organization that created the Count the Kicks public health campaign.
-All proceeds benefit our mission to educate and empower expectant moms about the importance of kick counting in the third trimester of pregnancy.
+All proceeds benefit our mission to educate and empower expectant parents about the importance of kick counting in the third trimester of pregnancy.

 Watch the 2020 Virtual Event